Acquire: Ending the game

 are paid to the two largest shareholders of each chain, and players cash out their shares at market price (shares in any defunct chains are worthless).
 The player with the most money wins.

 Publication history

-When Sid Sackson was a child, he player a Milton Bradley gambling-themed board game titled Lotto.
+When Sid Sackson was a child, he played a Milton Bradley gambling-themed board game titled Lotto.
 When he became a game designer, Sackson reworked the game into a wargame he called Lotto War.
 In 1962, Sackson and Alex Randolph were commissioned by 3M to start a new games division.
 When Sackson submitted Lotto War to 3M the following year, he retitled the game Vacation.
 3M suggested changing the name to Acquire, and Sackson agreed.
 The game was test marketed in several U.S. cities in 1963, and production began in 1964 as a part of the 3M Bookshelf games series.